gehoumi/terraform-azurerm-marketplace-linux-vm/examples/cisco-ftdv/README.md

 ### Post deploy and initial configuration

-Complete the Threat Defense Initial Configuration Using the CLI, either from Azure console port or using SSH to the Management interface.
-The module creates a password used to login the host vm shell, but you need to use cisco default password for initial setup.
+Complete the Threat Defense configuration using the CLI (from Azure console port or using SSH) or using HTTPS to the Management interface Public IP.
+The module creates a password used to login the device.

 * Retrieve the created password:

       terraform output password:

-* SSH the FTDv using cisco default username `admin` and the password `Admin123`:
+* SSH the FTDv using cisco default username `admin` and the created password :

       ssh admin@<management public ip>
+      ssh admin@20.25.23.54

 * Example of output: